Tomlord1122/system-programming-practice/hw2/wirte-up.md

 ### Example Usage

 To hide a file named `test2.c`, you would run the `rootkit_controller` application and enter `4` when prompted for a choice.
-The application will then send an IOCTL request to the rootkit to hide the specified file.
+The application will then send an IOCTL request to the rootkit to hide the specified file, and use `ls` to check the file whether is hided or not.

 If you want to test sys_kill and sys_reboot and hide file, you can use the following process and command to check the process state and pid.

 ```
 ps ao pid,comm  # Check out the test process when testing IOCTL_MOD_MASQ

 ps aux | grep test

 sudo systemctl --force --force poweroff # reboot command for testing IOCTL_MOD_HOOK
 ```